scikit-learn-contrib/scikit-matter/docs/source/selection.rst

 Again, the feature and sample selection versions of PCov-FPS differ only in computing the distances.
-So, in addition to :py:class:`GreedySelector`, both instances of PCov-FPS selection build off of :py:class:`skcosmo._selection._fps._PCovFPS`, and inherit
+So, in addition to :py:class:`GreedySelector`, both instances of PCov-FPS selection build off of :py:class:`skmatter._selection._fps._PCovFPS`, and inherit

-.. currentmodule:: skcosmo._selection
+.. currentmodule:: skmatter._selection

 .. automethod:: _PCovFPS.score
 .. automethod:: _PCovFPS.get_distance